-- Ear tag(s), - Applicator (e.g., swivel tag applicator pliers or standard tag applicator), - Vial of 70% ethanol or sterilising solution (e.g., Alconox[®]) for tags that are not stored in ethanol, - Topical antiseptic solution (e.g., Betadine[®]), - Tissue swab (e.g., Medi-Swab[®]), - Gauze swabs or tissues.
+- Ear tag(s), - Applicator (e.g., swivel tag applicator pliers or standard tag applicator), - Vial of 70% ethanol or sterilising solution (e.g., Alconox®) for tags that are not stored in ethanol, - Topical antiseptic solution (e.g., Betadine®), - Tissue swab (e.g., Medi-Swab®), - Gauze swabs or tissues.

-If tags are not self-piercing, or to achieve a cleaner result, a sharp hole punch may also be required.
+If tags are not self-piercing, or to achieve a cleaner result, a sharp hole punch may also be required (such as an adjustable hole punch tool).
 If the punched tissue is to be collected for DNA analysis, refer to department SOP for Tissue Sample Collection and Storage for Mammals.